 Sustainable financial now represents a structural trend of the sector.
 Several AMF publications, focusing on asset management actors, have covered the subject, through different angles.
 The goal is to highlight trends observed in the market, and share good practices and recommendations, to bring attention to eventual bad practices, or to clarify the Authority’s expectations or doctrine.
 This last objective guided the adoption of Position-Recommendation 2020-03 in March 2020, updated in July 2020, which aims to limit the risks of greenwashing.
 In December 2020, the AMF also published a new report describing the shift taken by French collective investment management in sustainable finance.
 The report also includes best practices and additional doctrine.

 Jointly with the Autorité de contrôle prudentiel et de résolution (ACPR), the AMF published its first annual report on the climate commitments of French financial institutions in December 2020.
 In this report, both authorities present their conclusions on all the commitments which cover several categories: internal policies for reducing or offsetting greenhouse gas emissions, green financing commitments, exclusion and divestment policies, shareholder engagement and client support, alignment policies for complying with the objectives of the Paris Agreement and transparency efforts on climate issues.
+The AMF released the 2021 pre-report on fossil fuels in October 2021.
+The full report will be released in December.

 Our recent reports and news :